mqtt-tools/mqttwarn/docs/notifier-catalog.md

 openssl pkcs12 -in apns-CTRL.p12 -nocerts -nodes | openssl rsa > prod.key
 openssl pkcs12 -in apns-CTRL.p12 -clcerts -nokeys > xxxx
 ```
-Then copy/paste from `xxxx` the sandbox or production certificate into `prod.crt`.
+Then, copy/paste from `xxxx` the sandbox or production certificate into `prod.crt`.

 The _myfuncs_ function `apnsdata()` extracts the last part of the topic into
 `apns_token`, the hex token for the target device, which is required within the